-Bhutan is also a safe destination for solo female travellers wishing to visit Bhutan.
+Bhutan is also a safe destination for solo female travelers wishing to visit Bhutan.

 Bhutan Solo Trip Over View